 C-FAC volunteers also patrol out of genuine concern for the youth of our community.
 To that end, we and Concerned Mothers partner with the local Boys & Girls Club and other organizations.
 Concerned Fathers also works in coordination with Concerned Mothers to hold a "Birth-Day" celebration every May 1st reaching out to the public and private schools in our area, as well as to our youth correctional system.
-This past year we served ice cream sundaes to nearly 10,000 students, honoring everyone's birthday on that single day.
+In recent years we served ice cream sundaes to nearly 10,000 students, honoring everyone's birthday on that single day.
 The secret to C-FAC has always been "lots of men doing a little."
 We are not really an organization you join, but rather a system you use to "make a difference."
 And we do just that!

-Our Concerned Mothers' mission is to coordinate the women of our community in a continual letter-writing campaign the focus of which is to express genuine "motherly concern," both locally and nationally, about America's increasingly negative culture and its disastrous effect on our children.
+Our Concerned Mothers' mission is to coordinate the women of our community in a continual letter-writing campaign the focus of which is to express genuine motherly concern, both locally and nationally, about America's increasingly negative culture and its disastrous effect on our children.

 Alliance for Children